 - Purple Daydream (‘PPI’ PP#25471): This dwarf cultivar has vibrant pink flowers and dark purple foliage.
 Grows to 2 to 3 feet tall and 3 to 4 feet wide.

 - Purple Diamond® (‘Shang-hi’ PP#18331): The leaves of this loropetalum are an intense, deep purple that lasts through the summer and provides an eye-catching contrast to its vibrant pink flowers.
-Mature height is approximately 4-5 feet tall with a similar width.
+Mature height is approximately 4 to 5 feet tall with a similar width.

 - Purple Pixie™ (‘Peack’ PP#18441): As with Purple Diamond™, the leaves are an intense, deep purple, and blooms are a vibrant, hot pink.
-However, the mature height is 1-2 feet with a spread of 4-5 feet.
+However, the mature height is 1 to 2 feet with a spread of 4 to 5 feet.
 New growth tends to be ascending, but over time cascades downward.
 It is well suited for use as a groundcover, a container plant, or cascading over a wall.

 - Red Diamond™ (‘Shang-Red’): This mid-sized cultivar grows to 6 feet tall and 6 feet wide, and has vivid red flowers and dark burgundy foliage.

 - ‘Ruby’: This is a compact shrub that grows to 3 to 5 feet tall and wide.
 The flowers are bright pink; the foliage begins reddish-burgundy and matures to a hunter green.

 - ‘Zhuzhou Fuchsia’: The leaves of this cultivar are a distinctive blackish maroon color that persists through the summer.
 It has deep pink blooms, an upright habit and is a good choice for training as a standard (tree form) or espalier.
 It reaches 10 to 20 feet tall and is the most cold hardy of the pink-flowering forms.